+...
 Head of the Division of Health Promotion & Education.

-- MBBS., DPH., or MD (CM) should have worked atleast 15-20 years as Health Administrator at the District or Oualification State level.
-Communication is desirable. - Joint Director of Health and Family 2.
-Welfare services.
+- ...
+MBBS., DPH., or MD (CM) should have worked atleast 15-20 years as Health Administrator at the District or State level.
+Qualification in Communication is desirable. - Joint Director of Health and Family Welfare services.